Mine Testnet Stacks Tokens

 Next, update the stacks configuration:

-Optional, but recommended: Use a persistent directory to store the Stacks chainstate, i.e.
+Optional, but recommended: Use a persistent directory to store the Stacks chainstate, i.e. working_dir = "/stacks-blockchain"

-From the
+From the make_keychain

-step, modify theseed
+step, modify the seed

-Store the following configuration somewhere on your filesystem (ex:
+Store the following configuration somewhere on your filesystem (ex: $HOME/testnet-miner-conf.toml

 )